Greece national football team: 1994 World Cup

 The team's success in qualifying for the 1994 FIFA World Cup in the United States, marked the first time they had made it to the FIFA World Cup finals.
 Greece finished first and undefeated in their qualifying group, surpassing Russia in the final game.
 In the final tournament Greece were drawn into Group D with Nigeria, Bulgaria, and Argentina.
 After the successful qualifying campaign, expectations back in Greece were high as no one could imagine the oncoming astounding failure.
-Most notable reason for this complete failure was the fact that Alketas Panagoulias opted to take a squad full of those players – though most of them aging and out of form – that helped the team in the qualifying instead of new emerging talents seeing it as a reward for their unprecedented success.
+Most notable reason for this complete failure was that Alketas Panagoulias opted to take a squad full of those players – though most of them aging and out of form – that helped the team in the qualifying instead of new emerging talents seeing it as a reward for their unprecedented success.
 Furthermore, they had the disadvantage of being drawn into a "group of death", with runners-up at the 1990 FIFA World Cup Argentina, later semifinalists Bulgaria, and Nigeria, one of the strongest African teams.
 Panagoulias was also criticized for his and the Greek Federation's practice of carrying the players around to various events of the Greek community and sponsors before the official matches.
 It is worth mentioning that all players of the squad, including the three goalkeepers, took part in those three games, something very rare.

 This tournament was humiliating for the Greece squad, though it was understandable (if not say predictable) given its maiden appearance and the vast disparity of quality of opponents.
 In their first game against Argentina at Foxboro Stadium just outside Boston, they lost 4–0.
 Four days later Greece suffered another 4–0 blow from Bulgaria at Soldier Field in Chicago, and then, in what would be their final game, they lost to Nigeria 2–0 at Foxboro Stadium again.
 In the end, Greece were eliminated in the first round by losing all three games, scoring no goals and conceding ten.